ifera-mc/Locale/README.md

 - Make sure the language file you are making is supported. (yaml, json, txt, etc). `.ini` isn't supported.
 - `identifier` key should exist in all the language files you make.
 It should be set as `en_US` or `en_GB` or whatever.
 The list of required ones is in the Locale::ALLOWED_IDENTIFIERS.
 - At least one of the language files should have a `fallbackIdentifier` that would be used in case players locale doesn't exist.
-- Language files should exist in `plugin_data/your plugin name/lang/` directory.
+- Language present in `resources\lang` dir will be saved automatically to `plugin_data` path if `$saveFilesToPath` is true.
-- The virion will auto load all the valid language files in the `lang` directory.
+- The virion will auto load all the valid language files in the `lang` directory and save or use them.
+- Added feature to use `&` in translations for color codes.

 ## Caution